MicrochipTech/AzureDemo_RNWF/avr128db48_rnwf02/README.md

     <img src=".//media/AVR128DB48_RNWF02PC.png" width=500/>

-    NOTE: Some USB hubs may not be able to supply enough current to power both AVR128DB48 & RNWF02PC boards, which is why up to this point, the RNWF02PC Add On Board has been powered on via the separate USB Type-C cable.
+    NOTE: Some USB ports may **not** be able to supply sufficient current to power both AVR128DB48 & RNWF02PC boards, which is why up to this point, the RNWF02PC Add On Board has been powered using the separate USB Type-C cable.
 At the end of this demo procedure, after verifying successful connection to Azure IoT Central, you can try removing the USB Type-C cable (and changing the jumper setting) and seeing if the system still works...

 2. Use a micro-USB cable to connect the AVR128DB48 board directly to one of your PC's standard USB ports